particle-iot/docs/src/content/hardware/muon-hats/automation-hats.md

 # {{title}}

-This page covers hats used in home automation, environmental monitoring, or robotics.
+This page covers hats used in home automation

 ## Pimoroni automation hat